smart-home-edge-computing-capstone-2020/interaction-layer/README.md

     - alive (whether the node is up or not) (todo: should this be in heartbeat table?)
     - timestamp of last alive
       note that the above 2 together create a "heartbeat"
-- stored transactions
+- stored interactions

-note that all the nodes in the network will not necessarily have identical sqlite databases. of the above information, only node data and defined transactions should be synced across nodes. sensor data will be stored exclusively on the node that gathered the data.
+Note that all the nodes in the network will not necessarily have identical sqlite databases.
+Of the above information, only node data and defined interactions should be synced across nodes. sensor data will be stored exclusively on the node that gathered the data.
 Similarly, subscribed channels will be stored only on the node that is subscribing.